zxkuhl/RMS/README.md

 ## What is RMS?

-RMS is a modification for Discord's desktop app built on top of Vencord.
+RMS is a modification for Discord's desktop app.
 It lets you extend Discord with plugins that add new features and themes that change how it looks — without touching Discord's files in any unsafe way.

 ## Features